-General Hospital Spoilers: Ava’s Anger Towards Sonny Over Avery May Cost Her Dearly
+‘General Hospital’ Spoilers: Ava’s Anger Towards Sonny Over Avery May Cost Her Dearly

 — General Hospital (@GeneralHospital) April 21, 2018

 This is going to be one tough battle for Sonny as he is caught between his father’s deteriorating health and his love for his daughter.
 He is trying to do what is best for both of them and Ava will not be making it easy at all.
-This could break Sonny and Griffin will not like what he sees in Ava.
+This could break Sonny, and Griffin will not like what he sees in Ava.
 She is showing her true colors right now.

-Griffin is a former priest who loves other unconditionally, which is why he was able to see another side to Ava.
+Griffin is a former priest who loves others unconditionally, which is why he was able to see another side to Ava.
 He is also a doctor who has diagnosed Mike with Alzheimer’s.
 He hasn’t quite made the big step of telling Ava that he loves her, but he has formed a tight relationship with her.
 It doesn’t look like that Ava will show any compassion for Mike.
 In fact, she will see this as more of an opportunity to gain control over Sonny and get her daughter back with her.

 "Should we hit the road?" ????
 Mike has big plans for Avery on today's @GeneralHospital —> https://t.co/N9lqTjeXo6 #GH pic.twitter.com/tSX66zDjaH